Training Nurse Practitioners and Physician Assistants at Carilion Clinic in Virginia

 - Certification courses: Fellows will become certified in ACLS, PALS and ATLS.

-- Ultrasound: Every fellow will complete a two day (16-hour) emergency ultrasound course which combines traditional didactics with hands-on ultrasound experience.
+- Ultrasound: Every fellow will complete an emergency ultrasound course which combines traditional didactics with hands-on ultrasound experience.

 The didactic portion begins with a month of orientation and skills workshops designed to provide introductory emergency medicine foundation for advanced education.
 Fellows will attend lectures that cover the core curriculum for emergency medicine (cardiovascular, critical care, trauma, infectious disease, pulmonary, gastrointestinal, hematologic, endocrine, HEENT, ob/gyn, renal/GU, pediatrics, neurology, dermatology, toxicology), and also conduct a research project or publishable case study.